Master 35/4 $2399

 - Course runs in two parts.
 The first runs parallel with the Master 24 metres and you will be running some of the practical drills as would occur on a vessel.
 Part 2 is specific to Master 35m and will be separate and held over two weeks

 One of the first questions we get asked is “How long is the course?”
 In 2020 we have moved away from a set course to blended learning.
-Which means a mix of in house group training, phone and electronic contact sessions such as skype, facetime and messenger.
+Which means a mix of in house group training, phone and zoom sessions.

 Every student arrives with different abilities, skill and knowledge levels.
 We assess these and create an individual training plan which is only as long as needed to ensure you have the ability and knowledge required by regulations to carry out your job.
 During the course we re-evaluate where you are at, in case your plan needs adjusting with more/less training.